 On this page we discuss…

-- Benefits of concrete as a counter top
+- Benefits of Concrete

-- Obstacles and challenges
+- Obstacles and Challenges

 Unlike granite or marble, concrete begins in a fluid state.
 This allows the creative possibilities to be endless.
 We can do things with concrete that just cannot be done with a solid stone or a synthetic material.

-With concrete color pigments, stains and dyes, various aggregates such as glass, metal, shells, the color and texture of your piece is virtually unlimited.
+With concrete color pigments, stains and dyes, and various aggregates such as glass, metal, shells, the color and texture of your piece is virtually unlimited.

-We can do thing with concrete that just cannot be done with any other medium.
 From a 3500 grit diamond polish and high gloss sealers, to a more honed finish, all the way to a rustic rock face the feel of your piece can be as unique as the color

 OBSTACLES AND CHALLENGES